2 · Core Idea

 The driver parses the call, dispatches it over its bridge (e.g. HTTP, CAN-Bus, AS2), and returns the raw result.
 The result can then be forwarded back into the conversation, either directly or via formatting logic handled elsewhere.

-A Proof of Concept with existing ChatModels can be found here.
+A Proof of Idea with existing ChatModels can be found on the MCS homepage.